adjtomo/adjdocs/readmes/docker_image_install.md

 # Workshop Days 1-3 Startup Procedure

-- Please make sure Docker is **running** before executing the following insturctions
+- Please make sure Docker is **running** before executing the following instructions
 - From your **local** machine, please run the following commands to **start** the Docker Container

 ## A) Instructions for Windows, Linux and Mac Intel Chip